RomLab/system-for-underfloor-heating-v2.0/README.md

 ### Heating control according to corridor thermostats

 In the ground and first floor are corridor thermostats.
 This thermostat controls independent on settings in the central control unit turn on/turn off a output relay when it is need to heating.
 This request is subsequently evaluated in the central system and then the  pump for underfloor heating is turned on or turned off and all underfloor heating circuits are opened.
 All rooms are heated same according to one thermostat.

 ### Heating control according to wall room temperature sensors

-According to current temperature measured from each rooms is controlled given heating circuit for heating.
+The given heating circuit is controlled by the current temperature measured from each room.
 The required temperature is possible to set on the WRST or in the system (the picture 41).
 The changes are reflected in each other.
 Room heating control is given by a hysteresis of 0.5 °C. The heating control responds to the current measured temperature.

 <p align="center">
 <img src="description-pictures/software/thermostat-bathroom.png" width="400px" alt="Thermostat.">